szakitibi/documentation/docs/admin-guide/install-buildout.md

 bin/instance fg
 ```

-Your instance starts in foreground mode, which is only advisable for troubleshooting or for local demonstration purposes.
+Your instance starts in foreground mode.
+This should be used only for troubleshooting or local demonstration purposes.

-Now you can call the url `http://localhost:8080` in your browser and you can add a **Classic UI Plone site**.
+Now you can visit `http://localhost:8080` in your browser.
+Select {guilabel}`Create Classic UI Plone site`.

+Enter {guilabel}`username` of `admin`, and {guilabel}`password` of `admin`.

+Fill out the form as needed, and click {guilabel}`Create Plone Site`.

+You will be redirected to your new Plone instance.

+To stop the Plone instance in foreground mode, type {kbd}`CTRL-C`.

 ## Start Plone as a background service

-Start the instance:
+Start the instance.

 ```shell
 bin/instance start
 ```

 ## Stop Plone as a background service

-Stop the instance:
+Stop the instance.

 ```shell
 bin/instance stop